-The IOM-2 interface allows a modular design with functional extensions (e.g. acoustic echo cancellation, tip/ring extension, S/T-interface option, terminal repeater) by connecting other voice/data devices to the SCOUT.
+The IOM-2 interface allows a modular design with functional extensions (e.g. acoustic echo cancellation, modem extension) by connecting other voice/data devices to the SCOUT-DX.

 A serial microcontroller interface (SCI) is supported.
-A clock signal and a reset input and output pin complete the microcontroller interface.

-The SCOUT is a CMOS device offered in a P-MQFP-44 package and operates with a 3.3V or 5V supply.
+The SCOUT-DX is a CMOS device offered in a P-MQFP-44 package and operates with a 5 V supply.